 As already pointed out, among the innumerable building remains excavated in this mound the most notable are the 'Great Bath', the 'Assembly Hall' and 'College Building' which fit in the temple scheme 'Assembly Hall' and 'College Building' which fit in the temple scheme very well.
 The Great Bath, to Judge from its dimensions, could have been used by the priests and the worshipping public alike.
-The Assembly Hall was intended for large religious congregations and possibly for public gatherings; the College Building served the purpose of imparting hieratic education to the privileged inmates of the enclave, the priests.
+The Assembly Hall was intended for large religious congregations and Assembly Hall was intended for large religious congregations and possibly for public gatherings; the College Building served the purpose of imparting hieratic education to the privileged inmates of the enclave, the priests.